Segment the imagery

 Configure the Classification Wizard

-Next, you'll open the Classification Wizard and configure its default parameters.
+Next, you will open the Classification Wizard and configure its default parameters.
 The Classification Wizard walks you through the steps for image segmentation and classification.

 - In the Contents pane, make sure that the Extract Bands_Louisville_Neighborhoods layer is selected.